AdobeDocs/advertising.en/help/search-social-commerce/campaign-management/inventory-feeds/ad-templates/ad-template-manage.md

 ---
 # Manage ad templates for inventory feeds

-*[!DNL Google Ads], [!DNL Microsoft® Advertising], [!DNL Yahoo!
+*[!DNL Google Ads], [!DNL Microsoft Advertising], [!DNL Yahoo!
 Japan Ads] (delete actions only), and [!DNL Yandex] accounts only*

 Before or after you upload data, you can create search-engine specific ad templates through which your data can be processed.
-You can create templates for text ads and expanded/extended text ads, [!DNL Google Ads] and [!DNL Microsoft® Advertising] responsive search ads, and for [!DNL Google Ads] and [!DNL Microsoft® Advertising] shopping ads.
+You can create templates for text ads and expanded/extended text ads, [!DNL Google Ads] and [!DNL Microsoft Advertising] responsive search ads, and for [!DNL Google Ads] and [!DNL Microsoft Advertising] shopping ads.

-You can associate each template with one feed file, [!DNL Google Merchant Center] account, or [!DNL Microsoft® Merchant Center] account, and you can associate multiple templates with the same feed file or account.
+You can associate each template with one feed file, [!DNL Google Merchant Center] account, or [!DNL Microsoft Merchant Center] account, and you can associate multiple templates with the same feed file or account.
 An ad template can include variables, which are substituted with actual data columns from an uploaded file or an account.
 In most cases, the variables also can include [a modifier group](/help/search-social-commerce/campaign-management/inventory-feeds/modifiers-manage.md) you set up in Search, Social, & Commerce to create multiple ads, keywords, campaigns, or ad groups for each applicable row in the data file.
 The template options allow you to either create new account structure (campaigns, ad groups, keywords) for the ads or map the ads to the existing account structure.

 In addition to creating new templates from scratch, you can optionally create new templates by cloning existing ones and edit existing templates.